 Layer them into an icebox cake.
 Flat crispy cookies are ideal for an icebox cake.
 No one has to know you were going for perfect chocolate chip cookies and ended up with big old cookie puddles.

-If you want even more great information on how to make great cookies then be sure to pick up my 10 Tips of Cookie Baking!
+If you want even more great information on how to make great cookies then get my 5 foolproof tips for baking chocolate chip cookies!

 So thank you for letting me baking nerd out on you today.
 Here is the list of essential cookie making tools that I love and use.
 These are affiliate links, and I do recieve a small commission but that little bit extra that I recieve costs you nothing and helps to grow this blog so thank you in advance!